 If your allergies are very severe you may want to wear a mask when you see pollen counts are very high, or while doing yard work.

-Additionally, since allergies are essentially your immune system misfiring, eliminating issues that mess with immune function may help as well.
-Finding ways to reduce stress and getting enough sleep have helped many allergy sufferers.
+Additionally, since allergies are essentially caused by your immune system misfiring, eliminating issues that mess with immune function may help as well.
+Finding ways to reduce stress and getting enough sleep has helped many allergy sufferers.
 Some anecdotal evidence suggests that eliminating grains and other efforts to support gut health could help also.

-Other foods high in anti-inflammatory compounds help support your immune system and may prevent or lessen a histamine response.
+Other anti-inflammatory foods can help support your immune system and may prevent or lessen a histamine response.
 A diet that includes an array of colorful fruits and vegetables is a good idea anyway, and it may help you feel better this allergy season.

 Certain vitamins, minerals, and flavonoids show promise in preventing an allergic response and regulating the immune system:

 Besides citrus fruits, you’ll find plenty of vitamin C in broccoli, kiwis, red and green peppers, mango, and cauliflower.
 It’s always best to get your nutrients from food rather than from a supplement, and a number of sources suggest members of the crucifer family (broccoli, brussels sprouts, cauliflower, and kale, e.g.) also contain compounds that can help with allergies in addition to their significant vitamin C content.

 This potent anti-inflammatory shows promise in blocking an allergic response.
 According to the University of Maryland Medical Center,

 “In test tubes, [quercitin] stops the production and release of histamine, which causes allergy symptoms such as a runny nose and watery eyes.
 However, there is not yet much evidence that quercetin would work the same way in humans.”